phpbb/quickinstall/readme.txt

 http://phpbbmodders.net/goto/quickinstall_3.0.x

 phpBB3 QuickInstall is distributed under the terms of the GNU General Public License 2 (GPL).
-A copy has been included in the package (gpl.txt).
+A copy has been included in the package (license.txt).

 I will not be held responsible for any damage caused by this script.
 Use it at your own risk.